 In order to do all of this—to gain and maintain clarity on your project scope, objectives, and plan—use a work management tool like Asana.
 With Asana, you can manage your entire workflow and share it with your entire project team, so everyone’s on the same page.

 Some people might say “Hey, scope creep happens.”
-But it doesn’t have to.
+And for many of us, it does.
+But you can also prevent it.
 With a clear project scope, visible project plan, and easy-to-use work management solution, you can hit your project objectives without going outside of your project scope.

 Ready to get started with work management?
 Learn more about Asana.